lwr/FloraPacNJS/README.md

 An example of generated PAC file is [here](test/flora.pac)

-Flora Pac uses `dnsResolve` which will makes the execute time very unpredictable.
+Flora Pac uses `dnsResolve` which makes the execution time very unpredictable.

 The test code is modified that **return a random IP every time while lookup any host**.